Vyral/brandon-montemayor/_posts/2020-11-13-focusing-on-what-were-grateful-for.md

 ---
 layout: post
-title: Focusing on What We’re Grateful For
+title: Focusing on What We’re Grateful for
 date: 2020-11-13 00:00:00
 tags:
   - Real Estate
 excerpt: This is what Montemayor & Associates is thankful for this holiday season.
 enclosure:
-pullquote: We couldn’t have the life we have without all of your support.
+pullquote: We couldn’t have the lives we have without all of your support.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false